rollkit/docs/docs/rollkit-stack.md

 The P2P layer is implemented using [libp2p](https://github.com/libp2p).

 Rollkit uses [DHT-based active peer discovery](https://curriculum.pl-launchpad.io/curriculum/libp2p/dht/).
-Starting a node connects to preconfigured bootstrap peers, and advertises it's namespace ID in DHT.
+Starting a node connects to preconfigured bootstrap peers, and advertises its namespace ID in DHT.
 This solution is flexible, because multiple rollup networks may reuse the same DHT/bootstrap nodes, but specific rollup network might decide to use dedicated nodes as well.